ecnivs/Waybar/README.md

 # Waybar

 ## Overview
-This repository holds my configuration for Waybar, a highly customizable and lightweight status bar for Linux.
+This repository holds my configuration for **Waybar**, a highly customizable and lightweight status bar for Linux.
 This configuration includes various modules and settings tailored to your needs.

 ![swappy-20240502-234137](https://github.com/ecnivs/Waybar/assets/106900369/cd266ca1-d3ac-4e13-ae44-17ff5ff98769)